breaking-boot/verify/README.md

 ---

 ## 🏋️ Motivation
-Submitting your `run` cases with the `bootdev run <lesson_id>` command is easy, but then you have the arduous task of _verifying_ which of the run tests actually passed.
+Submitting your `run` cases with the `bootdev run <id>` command is easy, but then you have the arduous task of _verifying_ which of the run tests actually passed.
 In the standard bootdev cli output, test cases are not numbered and outputs can sometimes be very long, making your search **painful**.

 Verify fixes this, giving you numbered outputs on your test cases, making it easier to locate test headers and _verify_ result, saving you time _and_ frustration.